DataThief is retired

 What is new in DataThief III?

-- It is written in Java, it runs on Windows, Unix, Macos...
+- It is written in Java, it runs on Windows, Unix, Linux, Macos...

 - It is capable of tracing any more or less continuous line, even when the line crosses itself.